james-t-larson/neutral-times-api/taskell.md

 - Write down some kind of roadmap.
 - Write tests for the Article model
 - Create Feature Spec, use github docs?
+- Add date range incase there is a problem with generation development will not be stalled
+    * [x] Update tests, switch defualt scope to published_today
+    * [x] Should be able to get todays articles with no params on the main route.
+    * [x] Should be able to get any days articles when param is passed
+    * [x] When requesting a specific article should no be limited todays articles
+    * [x] Should throw error if iso8601  is not used
+- The default route is broken